ScaledInference/Amp-iOS-SDK/README.md

 ## AmpiOS

 ### Initialization
 To use amp, import the Amp framework and create an amp instance with a class.
+The Amp instance should be created at the application startup to handle session lifecycle properly.
 Here is an example of initializing Amp in your `AppDelegate`:

 >Swift
 ``` Swift